mightytribble/SillyTavern-rag-context-injector/README.md

 The extension supports 'forcing' tool use via the `Tool Choice: Required` option.
 Since this extension only configures one tool this effectively forces the model to use the retrieval tool.
 You should probably set this, as it's the whole point of the extension!
 This should work for both Gemini models and OAI-compatible tool calling.

-The extension inserts an Assistant message (or appends to an existing one) just before the last USER message.
+The extension injects the RAG context into the chat with configurable placement options (see Injection Placement Configuration below).
 If you're using a Prefill that posts after the last user message, that will still post last as normal without any alteration.
 The results of the RAG query won't show up in Prompt Inspector or linger in chat history, but if you check the raw requests in the ST binary console you'll see it there.
-TODO is to add more customization around how the message is inserted - position in chat, role used, etc. You can customize the contents of this message by editing the `Context Injection Template`.
+You can customize the contents of this message by editing the `Context Injection Template`.
 I use something like this:

 ```
 I've conducted an initial search of the knowledge base for relevant memories.
 I've included anything I've found below (if it's blank, I didn't find anything relevant):